 Any equine enthusiast will agree that horses enrich their lives.
 Aside from the obvious physical benefits that come with ownership, there are many mental, emotional, and social reasons that make buying a horse a great investment.
-But when it comes to deciding whether to care for the horse at home or board it at a stable, horse owners have trouble choosing between the two.
+But when it comes to deciding whether to care for your horses at home or board them at a stable, horse owners have trouble choosing between the two.
 If you’re still weighing the pros and cons, consider the following pointers.

 The Bare Necessities

 How Much Does a Horse Cost?

 Caring for a horse can cost anywhere between $200 to $325 per month – an annual average of $3,876, according to finance consulting site Money Crashers.
 Some of these costs include:

 - Riding lessons

 It’s important to consider that boarding costs can drive up these annual projections depending on where you live.
 For example, it can cost $600 a month to board a horse outside Portland, whereas a farm in a wealthy area of New York might charge $1,300 a month per horse.
 While a cheaper option, housing a horse on your property comes with a great deal of feeding and daily maintenance that can be physically and financially taxing.

 Prior to purchasing a horse, you should create a budget based on how much you anticipate to spend annually on housing and care costs.
 You can also try to cut costs by shopping for cheap but good-quality hay and learning to trim your horse’s hooves.

 How Much Does a Horse Eat?